-Benchmark testing in this case would not be advised.
-In the context of our program, these tests are just screeners.
-They are given on-grade to students in grades K-8.
-They are just screeners for identification purposes for teachers who may not know if their students are performing on-grade level or not.
-If you already know they are, then we suggest bypassing the benchmark tests and instead administer progress monitoring measures.
+In the context of our program, benchmark tests are just screeners.
+They are given on-grade to students in grades K-8 for identification purposes for teachers who may not know if their students are performing on-grade level or not.
+Since you already know they are performing below grade, then we suggest bypassing the benchmark tests and instead administer progress monitoring measures.

 While we don't have one test or screener you can give a student that will pinpoint exactly where he should start, we do have tools you can work with to help determine and then work to improve his skill level in both reading and math.
 The goal of the program is to help students work towards being able to function at their grade level in the 50th percentile range.

 The easyCBM assessments are built on a scale of progressive difficulty, with each grade level becoming more challenging, and each measure type within a grade level also ‘stair-stepping’ up in difficulty.
 For example, with a sixth-grade student, the teacher has the following tests to select from: Proficient Reading (which provides information about that student’s skill in literal, inferential, and evaluative comprehension), Basic Reading (which provides information about that students’ skill in literal comprehension of both informational and literary text), Vocabulary (which provides information about the student’s ability to make sense of words and phrases used in context), and Passage Reading Fluency (which provides information about the student’s ability to read aloud narrative text with accuracy).